-Since 2016, the Army has lost an average of eight Soldiers a year to pedestrian mishaps.
-This mishap is the fourth pedestrian fatality of FY20 and is below the number of similar fatalities during the same time period last year.
+Since 2016, the Army has lost an average of seven Soldiers a year to pedestrian/non-motorist mishaps.
+This mishap is the second pedestrian/non-motorist fatality of FY21.

 1. Be predictable.
 Follow the rules of the road and obey signs and signals.

 2. Walk on sidewalks whenever they are available.

 3. If there is no sidewalk, walk facing traffic and as far from traffic as possible.